-Our ethical culture is shaped by the actions you take every day.
-If, after reading the Code, you have additional questions or concerns, please consult your Supervisor, me or any member of the Ethics and Compliance team.
-Together our Code and core values of integrity, respect, commitment, excellence and caring will help us find the right path in any situation.
+After reading the Code, if you have questions or concerns, please contact your supervisor, me or any member of the Ethics and Compliance team.
+Together, our Code and our core values of integrity, respect, commitment, excellence, and caring help us to succeed in amplifying our ethical impact in any situation.